Approval-Based Apportionment: The Model

 A \emph{committee} in this setting is a multiset $\W : \P \rightarrow \mathbb{N}$ over parties, which determines the number of seats $\W(p)$ assigned to each party $p \in \P$.
-The size of a committee $W$ is given by $|W|=\sum_{p \in P} W(p)$, and we denote multiset addition and subtraction by $+$ and $-$, respectively.
-A \textit{\pa rule} is a function that takes a \pa election $(\N,\P,\A,k)$ as input and returns a committee $\W$ of valid size $|\W| = k$.\footnote{This definition implies that rules are \textit{resolute}, that is, only a single committee is returned.
+The size of a committee $W$ is $|W|=\sum_{p \in P} W(p)$, and we denote multiset addition and subtraction by $+$ and $-$, respectively.
+For a voter $i$ and a committee $W$, we write $u_i(W) = \sum_{p \in A_i} W(p)$ for the number of seats in $W$ that are allocated to parties approved by voter $i$.
+A \textit{\pa rule} is a function that takes a \pa election $(\N,\P,\A,k)$ as input and returns a committee $\W$ of valid size $|\W| = k$.\footnote{This definition implies that rules are \textit{resolute}, i.e., they only return a single committee.
 In the case of a tie between multiple committees, a tiebreaking mechanism is necessary.
 Our results hold independently of the choice of a specific tiebreaking mechanism.}

-In our axiomatic study of \pa rules, we focus on two axioms capturing proportional representation: extended justified representation and core stability~\cite{ABC+16a}.\footnote{Some results in the appendix refer to the weaker representation axioms of \textit{justified representation (JR)}~\cite{ABC+16a} and \textit{proportional justified representation (PJR)}~\cite{SFF+17a}; see \cref{app:jrpjrdefn}.
-It is well known that EJR implies PJR and that PJR implies JR\@. } Both axioms are derived from their analogs in multiwinner elections (see \secref{axiomsderivation}) and can be defined in terms of quota requirements.